Australia Food & Drinks and Top Culinary Spots to Visit on your Australia Vacation

 The Sydney Fish Market is Australia's only working fishermen's market, a colourful and vibrant place where the biggest seafood sale in the southern hemisphere takes place each weekday morning.

-With the greatest range of dining experience available in Australia, Sydney is home to some of the country's most notable chefs and talented restaurateurs.
+With the greatest range of dining experiences available in Australia, Sydney is home to some of the country's most notable chefs and talented restaurateurs.
 Imagine yourself sitting and overlooking the water enjoying a long lunch or sunset dining...here is our selection of the best restaurants with views in Sydney - make sure you book early!

 5 Top Restaurants with a view in Sydney